tremend-cofe/decidim-api/decidim-proposals/lib/decidim/api/mutations/CREATE_PROPOSAL_MUTATION_USAGE.md

 4. **Geocoding**: If you provide an address without coordinates, the system may attempt to geocode it automatically if geocoding is enabled in the component settings.

 5. **Content Processing**: Title and body content will be processed for inline images and sanitized before being stored.

-6. **Coauthorship**: The current user is automatically added as a coauthor of the proposal.

 ## Related Files